-New Delhi -- When the national selectors sit down in Mumbai to pick the 15-member squad for the Champions Trophy today, a challenge for them will be how to not let performances in the ongoing domestic T20 league affect their judgment.
+New Delhi, May 4 -- When the national selectors sit down in Mumbai to pick the 15-member squad for the Champions Trophy today, a challenge for them will be how to not let performances in the ongoing domestic T20 league affect their judgment.

 But thankfully for them, some of the players, who were part of India's last ODI series at home when they beat England 3-2, are in great form in the league and easily sidelining other options that may have cropped up.

 Both Rohit Sharma, who opened in the final two ODIs against England, and Suresh Raina are on song.
 Gautam Gambhir and Ajinkya Rahane, two opening options, are doing reasonably well.

 The conditions in England will be different from what it was when England played ODIs in India.
 While India sealed the series in 'home' conditions, they were caught short when the last match was played in cold, unfriendly Dharamsala.

 So, India will be packing their line-up with solid batsmen.
 The absence of Cheteshwar Pujara from the 30-member probables list was surprising.
 Pujara didn't get a chance in the home ODIs.